ekristen/pipeliner/README.md

 **Status: ALPHA** - Everything works, but decisions could be made that cause breaking changes still.
 Definitely still rough edges.

-The initial goals of this project is to provide a way to run arbitrary pipelines of jobs in a fast and sane manor while leveraging newer languages and processes then years of the past.
+The initial goals of this project is to provide a way to run arbitrary pipelines of jobs in a fast and sane manor.
+This project uses golang and Vue.JS to create a single compiled binary with the UI embedded.
+By default is leverages SQLite and it can be configured to connect to any SQL server that [GORM](https://gorm.io/index.html) supports.

-**Important:** SCM integration has been **PURPOSEFULLY** left out at this point.
-It's possible this project will be expanded to handle SCMs.

-If you are looking for an open source CI/CD system, please check out [Alloy CI](https://github.com/AlloyCI/alloy_ci), Alloy CI is based on GitLab Runner as well, but is designed to integration with your SCM.

-## Acknowledgements, Credits and Thanks

-Thank you to GitLab for building a wonderful CI/CD system and for open sourcing their GitLab Runner.

-Thank you to Alloy CI from which inspiration and some better understanding of the GitLab backend works.

 ## Getting Started